Sri Trang Agro-Industry PCL: Sri Trang (SET: STA) announces delivery of EUDR rubber to customers

 Affirms readiness for traceability moves by Europe and the world

-BANGKOK, May 16, 2024 - (ACN Newswire) - Sri Trang Agro-Industry PCL (SET: STA), the world's leading and largest integrated natural rubber business operator and Thailand's largest rubber glove manufacturer, began delivery of EUDR rubber in May this year to several major branded tire manufacturers in Europe, South Korea, China and other countries, reinforcing the Company's readiness to support the European measures to trace back the origin of natural rubber - the procedures are expected to come into force by the end of this year.
+BANGKOK, May 17, 2024 - (ACN Newswire) - Sri Trang Agro-Industry PCL (SET: STA) has begun delivering EUDR rubber in May this year to several major branded tire manufacturers in Europe, South Korea, China and other countries, reinforcing the Company's readiness to support the European measures to trace back the origin of natural rubber - the procedures are expected to come into force by the end of this year.
 Similar measures are also set to be implemented by countries in other regions around the world in the near future.

 |Mr. Veerasith Sinchareonkul, Managing Director and Executive Director of Sri Trang Agro-Industry PCL

-Mr. Veerasith Sinchareonkul, STA's Executive & Managing Director, announced that in April-May 2024 the Company began to deliver natural rubber compliant with EUDR (EU Deforestation Regulation) to customers who placed their orders by May 2024.
-STA's "Global Platform for Sustainable Natural Rubber (GPSNR)" commands higher selling prices than most other sources, with customers consisting of many nationalities from Europe, South Korea, China and other Asian countries where there is a demand for EUDR rubber to be processed into products that will be exported to countries in the European Union in response to upcoming EUDR enforcement expected by the end of 2024.
+Mr. Veerasith Sinchareonkul, Managing Director & Executive Director of Sri Trang Agro-Industry Public Company Limited (STA), the world's leader and largest integrated natural rubber business operator and Thailand's largest rubber glove manufacturer, announced that, in April-May 2024, the Company has begun to deliver natural rubber complaint with EUDR (EU Deforestation Regulation) to customers who placed their orders by May 2024.
+STA's "Traceable Natural Rubber (GPS)" commands higher selling prices than most other sources, with customers consisting of many nationalities from Europe, South Korea, China and other Asian countries where there is a demand for EUDR rubber to be processed into products that will be exported to countries in the European Union in response to upcoming EUDR enforcement expected by the end of 2024.
 The EUDR will regulate the export of natural rubber and products processed from natural rubber to Europe, requiring traceability verification to ensure that the sources of natural rubber are not involved in deforestation and are not an encroachment of forested areas.

 Currently, the Company is fully ready to export all types of EUDR rubber, such as latex concentrates, rubber blocks, rubber sheets, etc., This readiness results from ongoing preparations to support these measures.
 More importantly, the database management system has been developed in collaboration with farmers and rubber dealers to identify land designated for rubber plantations.
-This system inputs data into the "Sri Trang Friends of Farmers" application allowing 100-percent traceability of rubber sources.
-Additionally, the launch of "Global Platform for Sustainable Natural Rubber" enables direct tracing of produce back to its origins.
+This system inputs data into the "Sri Trang Friends" application allowing 100-percent traceability of rubber sources.
+Additionally, the launch of "Traceable Natural Rubber (GPS)" enables direct tracing of produce back to its origins.
 These initiatives demonstrate the Company's full readiness to comply with the EUDR requirements from Europe, as well as from other regions in the near future for full traceability of the sources of natural rubber.

 Released by Public Relations Dept., MT Multimedia Co., Ltd. for Sri Trang Agro-Industry PLC